Whether you want breakfast, lunch or dinner – or even just some drinks – here's where to go and what to do in Bray, Co Wicklow

 Dockyard No. 8 has created a relaxed atmosphere where customers come to enjoy great coffee and delicious food.
-Not only are they known for their stand-out brunch, but the cafe is dog-friendly, making it the perfect place to head to after a weekend walk on the Bray promenade.
+Not only is it known for their stand-out brunch, but the cafe is dog-friendly, making it the perfect place to head to after a weekend walk on the Bray promenade.

 If you dare to veer off the beaten track towards Caffe Letterario Gattanera, you’ll be rewarded with a gorgeous, quaint, old-school Italian cafe.
 Come here in the morning for zingy coffee with artisan bread, or treat yourself to a charcuterie board and wine in the evening (or after 12, at least).